 In sum, it’s a common way of handling a sex-life that the persons involved don’t want to be known to their neighbors, their coworkers, and others who probably wouldn’t understand.
 It can involve two crossdressers, a crossdresser and a man, a crossdresser and a woman, two men, a man and a woman, or two women.
 Whatever the pairing, many single people like to attend social events together, with some private behavior mixed in.
 Sharing a double bed facilitates the latter.
 Sarah’s version of this (see above) is very workable.
 Some do it almost every weekend; others may do it only a few times a year.
 Those with children and/or demanding jobs may not be able to do it as much as others with fewer constraints.
 Still, when they do it, they return home afterwards and resume their normal lives, feeling refreshed and happy.
 No one back home has any reason to think that they’ve been having “disapproved sex”!

-as bisexual or homosexual; and the percentage who sometimes have
+identify as bisexual or homosexual; and the percentage who

-homosexual relations is approximately double the percent who
+sometimes have homosexual relations is approximately double the

-identify as bisexual or homosexual.
-(Many people enjoy sex
+percent who identify as bisexual or homosexual.
+(Many

-with persons of their own sex, yet they still identify as
+people enjoy sex with persons of their own sex, yet they still

-straight.)
-Therefore, if we can extrapolate beyond Brown
+identify as straight.)
+If we can extrapolate beyond Brown University students, then there are

-University students, then about ¼ of Americans engage in
+about ¼ of Americans who engage in some amount of

 There is very little difference between homosexual behavior and heterosexual behavior.
 Essentually identical acts occur in both.
 A man who gives blowjobs and a woman who gives blowjobs are doing the same thing, as are a man who gives cunnilingus and a woman who gives cunnilingus.
 The physical acts are the same.
 The two differ mainly in how the people involved feel while engaging in sexual behavior, and in how they feel in its aftermath.
 The feelings induced by sexual activity are largely a consequence of genetics, not arbitrary choice.